bottlenoselabs/c2cs/README.md

 #### What does it mean for a C library to be bindgen-friendly?

 Everything in the [**external linkage**](https://stackoverflow.com/questions/1358400/what-is-external-linkage-and-internal-linkage) of the C API is subject to the following list.
+Think of it as the check list to creating a bindgen friendly, cross-platform, C library for P/Invoke in C#.

-Note that the internal guts of the C library is irrelevant and to which this list does not apply.
-In this sense it is then possible to use C++ internally but then only expose a C interface for interoperability with C#.
-This list may be updated as more things are discovered.
+Note that the internals of the C library is irrelevant and to which this list does not apply.
+In this sense it is then possible to use C++/ObjectiveC behind a implementation file (`.cpp` or `.m` respectively) or reference C++/ObjectiveC from a C implementation file (`.c`).
+All that `C2CS` needs is the C interface file (`.h`) for interoperability with C#.

 |Supported|Description|
 |:-:|-|